lucvervisch/ORCh/README.md

 ORCh combines stochastic methods with graph-analysis together with genetic algorithms.
 Chemical kinetics are probed in laminar flames and turbulent micro-mixing (pairwise interaction or euclidean minimum spanning tree) canonical problems.

-ORCh is coupled with HYPE (HYbrid stochastic sectional method for solving Population balance Equations) and machine learning to deal with carbon nanoparticles formation (nanotube and soot) and non-intertial solid particles (crystallisation).
+ORCh is coupled with HYPE (HYbrid stochastic sectional method for solving Population balance Equations) and machine learning to deal with carbon nanoparticles formation (nanotube and soot) and non-inertial solid particles (crystallisation).

 The development of ORCh is reported in two archival papers (make sure to cite those papers when using this program):